-In addition to the basic admission criteria, international students must achieve a score of 197 on the computer based Test of English as Foreign Language (TOEFL) or 550 on the paper/pencil TOEFL Exam.
+In addition to the basic admission criteria, international students must achieve a score of 197 on the computer based Test of English as a Foreign Language (TOEFL) or 550 on the paper/pencil TOEFL Exam.
 Additionally, a score of 200 or above must be achieved on the Test for Spoken English.

-Application for Re-admission to the Nursing Program
+Application for Readmission to the Nursing Program

-- Request for re-admission must be submitted by February 1 for the subsequent fall semester. - Students seeking re-admission must re-apply for the next academic year. - A nursing course in which a grade of "D" or "F" was received may be repeated only one time. - Students must meet the current minimum grade point average required by the Division of Nursing in order to be considered for re-admission. - Re-admitted students are expected to meet graduation requirements in effect at the time of re-admission. - Re-admission cannot be guaranteed to any student. - The Admissions Committee recognizes its responsibility to re-admit only those students who satisfy the requirements of scholarship, health, and professional suitability for nursing.
+- Students seeking readmission must reapply for the next academic year. - A nursing course in which a grade of "D" or "F" was received may be repeated only one time. - Students must meet the current minimum grade point average required by the Division of Nursing in order to be considered for readmission. - Readmitted students are expected to meet graduation requirements in effect at the time of readmission. - Readmission cannot be guaranteed to any student.

+The Admissions Committee recognizes its responsibility to readmit only those students who satisfy the requirements of scholarship, health, and professional suitability for nursing.